Important

 For concrete subfloors, you may use foam or cork underlayment on top of a vapour barrier, such as our UV rated CBSB 6mil poly.
 However, you may use just our Vapour Barrier (VB) foam as well.
 Proper vapour barrier prevents moisture from being absorbed by your wood flooring from the concrete subfloor.

 For wood subfloors, you may use any foam or cork of your choice.
-However, we do not recommend the use of vapour barrier like our 6mil poly.
+However, we do not recommend by using of vapour barrier like our 6mil poly.
 Wood subfloor cannot breathe under a vapour barrier and therefore may create or escalate moisture problems.
 For a staple down application, a black asphalt Kraft paper or 15lb felt should be used.
 This is to minimize moisture movement between the subfloor and the wood flooring and, also, to help slide planks in place easily during installation and reduce the potential squeaking of the flooring.

 A solid and flat subfloor provides the foundation for your wood flooring to perform properly.
-A flat surface reduces vertical movement of your flooring which minimizes the chance of you having a squeaky or crackly floor.
+A flat surface reduces vertical movement of your flooring which minimizes the chance of having a squeaky or crackly floor.

 Maintenance Care